King Street, Hamilton, Ontario: The Delta

-In 1925 the first traffic lights in Canada went into operation at the Delta.
-(11 June 1925).
+On 11 June 1925, the first traffic lights in Canada went into operation at the Delta.

 McMaster University

 McMaster University moved to Hamilton, Ontario from Toronto in 1930, thanks to the efforts of Thomas McQuesten.
+Its hospital sits at the western end of King Street.

 Christ the King Cathedral

 Christ the King Cathedral, is a Roman Catholic church in Hamilton, Ontario Canada.
 The Cathedral was consecrated on December 19, 1933.
 The cathedral is perched atop a hill overlooking Highway 403 leading in towards the rest of Hamilton and one travelling towards Oakville, Mississauga and Toronto.

-CHCH TV
+434 King Street West

+The Kenmore Theatre opened in 1924, showcasing moving pictures.

-CHCH-TV 11 began broadcasting in 1954 as a CBC affiliate from a studio on King Street West (close to Victoria Park) and a transmitter located at 481 First Road West in Stoney Creek.
+CHCH-TV 11 began broadcasting in 1954 as a CBC affiliate, taking over the theatre, with a transmitter located at 481 First Road West in Stoney Creek.
 At the time, all private stations were required to be CBC affiliates.
 Then in 1961, CHCH disaffiliated from the CBC and became an independent TV station.
-CHCH-TV 11 studios are now at the corner of Jackson Street West and Caroline Streets.
-The old studio building on King Street West is now the Westside Concert Theatre.
+The old studio building on King Street West reverted to a theatre before being shuttered in 2017.
+Plans to redevelop the theatre with residential units above failed to materialize after a court order sale in 2022.

+As of August 2026, affordable housing charity Indwell plans to redevelop the property with commercial space and 50 apartment units.